MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

 - **Data freshness rate** can be a factor for separating data.
 Data from different sources might refresh at varying time intervals.
 If the data changes, retraining becomes necessary.
 Segementation enables granular control of the data lifecycle.
 Consider using separate tables or pipelines for different data segments.

 Regardless of the use case, when data is segmented, access controls are key.
 Data professionals, like data engineers and data scientists, explore available source data to understand patterns and relationships.
 Their insights contribute to training models that predict outcomes.
 Establish access controls to ensure that only authorized users can interact with specific data subsets.
-Apply least privilege on data that's considered to be relavent.
+Apply least privilege on data that's considered to be relevant.
 Collaborate with data owners to set up appropriate permissions.

 ## Data preprocessing